Rymill brothers

 "Rymill Brothers" could also refer to the speedboat racing team of Arthur Graham Rymill (1868–1934) and Ernest Seymour Rymill (1876–1931) – see their notes below.

 It could also refer to the partnership of cricketer Jack Westall Rymill (1901–1976) and golfer William Seaton Rymill (1909–1987), actually cousins, who ran several sheep and cattle stations.

 Henry Rymill

-Henry was working as a lawyer's clerk in London when persuaded by brother-in-law J. B. Graham of Prospect, South Australia to emigrate to the new colony.
+Henry was working as a lawyer's clerk in London when persuaded by brother-in-law J. B. Graham of Prospect to emigrate to the new colony.
 Despite numerous letters of introduction, he was unable to find congenial employment and finally at the home of Arthur John Baker (1814 – 4 July 1900), (Superintendent of the Fire Brigade and his future father-in-law) he was introduced to Captain Hughes (later Sir Walter Watson Hughes) who offered him employment as a gardener at Watervale.